klack/klack.cloud/README.md

 ### Pre-requisites
 - [ ] A domain configured with Dynamic DNS, such as one from [No-IP](https://noip.com)
 - [ ] Port 443 must be allowed by your ISP
+- [ ] SMTP server settings from your ISP
 - [ ] Configure your router to forward port 443 and 32400 to your machine
 - [ ] A [paid VPN subscription](https://protonvpn.com/) if you wish to use "Download Managers"
   - Login to your VPN provider and [download a wireguard.conf file](https://protonvpn.com/support/wireguard-configurations/)